Sunlighter/TypeTraitsLib/README.md

 it is a duplicate.
 There is also `TypeTypeTraits.IsDuplicateAssembly`.
 Note that if you dynamically load an assembly, this might change whether an assembly is a duplicate, but the Assembly Type Traits will not detect this until it receives the new Assembly object.

+## A Note About Immutable Collections

+With the exception of mutable boxes, this library makes the assumption that data is immutable, and that it does not have an &ldquo;identity&rdquo; separate from its value.
+(In other words, you cannot change the value of `3`, and it doesn&rsquo;t matter which `3` it is.)

+With the Immutable Collections, changing a collection returns a new collection, while the old one is untouched.
+For efficiency reasons, the new collection and the old collection may share storage.
+(For example, if you change the first half of a list, the second half does not change, and can be shared.
+Since the list is represented as a balanced tree, this applies recursively down the tree &mdash; there is always a half that did not change &mdash; and this is why you can change a list in logarithmic time.)

+This library does not have access to the internal nodes of the immutable collections, and cannot tell if they are shared.
+This has the effect that, if you serialize several lists that share storage, and then deserialize them, the deserialized versions will *not* share storage and will take up more memory than the original lists.

 # Reference